 Digital cameras can be an expensive option, and there is the additional worry of your child damaging a costly piece of equipment.
 They can be more complicated than necessary for your child, often with multiple settings and modes to master.

-You also have to download your images and store them on a computer, which can be an additional burden for some.
+You also have to download your images and store them on a computer or Chromebook, which can be an additional burden for some.